cubiclesoft/php-flexforms/docs/flex_forms.md

 Access:  public

+Parameters:

-* $delaycss - A boolean indicating whether or not to delay outputting the jQuery library (Default is false).
+* $delayjs - A boolean indicating whether or not to delay outputting the jQuery library (Default is false).

 Returns:  Nothing.